List of content you will read in this article:

 6 Ways to translate a website

-- Once you land on a page that is not in English, select the "Translate this page" button found in the address bar.
+- Once you land on a page that is not English, select the "Translate this page" button in the address bar.
 That will open a popup.

 - On the popup, select the English option.

 Chrome may be useful for automatic translation if you frequently visit websites in other languages.

 - You can turn on this feature by selecting Settings from the three dots in the top right corner of the browser window.

 - You can go to Advanced > Languages from here.
 You might need to click the arrow to the right of "Language" to see all the choices.

 Automatic translations can be set up in one of two methods.